UpDown Desk Review: My Opinion After 3 Years Of Ownership

 updown standing desk review

-Above: my MacBook Pro’s large power brick draws power from the desktop-mounted power board.
+Above: My MacBook Pro’s large power brick draws power from the desktop-mounted power board.

 In my use case, where I keep devices almost permanently plugged in, it simply adds clutter to the desktop.
 Yes, it gives me a power point within easy reach, but I rarely use it.